ingokofler/pandoc4all/examples/README.md

 Note that the stylesheet can be parametrized based on the available [Custom Template Variables](https://github.com/Wandmalfarbe/pandoc-latex-template#custom-template-variables).

+This template is greate for creating assignment sheets including code samples and/or UML diagrams as demonstrated in this [real-world example](assignment-using-eisvogel.pdf).

 The most recent template is located in the image at `/opt/eisvogel/eisvogel.tex`.
 One can inspect the file `/opt/eisvogel/version` to check for the included